 Our History and Geography curriculum has recently undergone a detailed review and follows the RiSE Curriculum.
 This curriculum is well planned, challenging, engaging and thought provoking.
 Children are given clear opportunities to develop their historical and geographical skills, understanding and knowledge.
 These subjects are taught discretely; however, if the opportunity arises to incorporate lessons together and fully develop our knowledge-rich curriculum, we will do so.

 Physical Education (PE)

-We follow the Val Sabin scheme of work, giving comprehensive coverage of skills and knowledge in aspects of gymnastics, games, dance, swimming and outdoor pursuits.
+We follow the Real PE scheme of work, giving comprehensive coverage of skills and knowledge in aspects of gymnastics, games, dance, swimming and outdoor pursuits.
 PE is taught twice weekly by our PE lead in conjunction with class teachers.
 Swimming is taught at the local leisure centre by the centre's staff.
 Children in Class 3 have swimming sessions every year.
 There is also an opportunity for children who need extra tuition to receive these additional sessions.
 Our aim is to ensure that every child can swim at least 25m by the end of KS2.

-Spanish is taught during KS2 using the TES Scheme of Work.
-The scheme aims to build knowledge, skills and confidence in three strands: oracy, literacy and intercultural understanding.
+Spanish is taught during KS2 using the Language Angels scheme of work The scheme aims to build knowledge, skills and confidence in three strands: oracy, literacy and intercultural understanding.

-We follow the National Curriculum as well as using Active Music Digital online planning scheme to support the teaching of music.
+We follow the Leicestershire Music Scheme at Dunton Bassett.
 We have weekly music assemblies and individual classes have the opportunity to learn a specific instrument through our partnership with Leicestershire arts, who provide the instruments and expert tuition (eg violins, ukuleles, drumming etc)